A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials

 A multidisciplinary audience may lack the background in one or more areas that are needed to carry out the requisite modeling of instability and bifurcations in soft electromechanical solids---or even to understand the literature in this field.
 For example, most books that explain large nonlinear deformation mechanics are difficult for non-mechanicians to follow.
 Combining electrostatics, together with large deformations, brings on its own challenges.
 Finally, while several good expositions \cite{strogatz2014nonlinear, seydel2009practical, guckenheimer2013nonlinear, perko2013differential, kuznetsov2013elements, sastry2013nonlinear, timoshenko1961theory, cedolin2010stability, antman2013nonlinear, ogden1997non, dorfmann2014nonlinear, dorfmann2019instabilities, golubitsky2012singularities, van2009wt} do exist on stability and bifurcation analysis, some don't necessarily take a tutorial approach to educate a multidisciplinary audience while others may not cover all the pertinent topics that are central to the theme of this paper.
 This tutorial article is intended to fill this gap and will gently guide researchers, using simple examples, to the basics of stability analysis and electrostatics of deformable media.
 Clearly, a mere article (especially intended to be a tutorial) cannot hope to be either comprehensive or have the rigor that leading experts in this field expect.
-From that viewpoint, our aspirations are quite modest---we expect the tutorial to simply be a convenient starting point to facilitate the reader's ability to undertake a study of the more specialized literature.
-In particular, since the focus is on elementary concepts, our approach in this tutorial emphasizes analytically solvable illustrative examples (as opposed to discussion of computational methods or problems that are only amenable computationally). \\
+From that viewpoint, our aspirations are quite modest---we expect the tutorial to simply be a convenient starting point to facilitate the reader's ability to undertake a study of the more specialized literature. \\